vaultdb/alchemy/src/main/cpp/pilot/test/phame/walkthrough.md

 The `query_path` is the directory where we store one JSON file per SQL statement.
 The `dst_path` denotes the directory where the output of a query will be stored as secret shares.

 Each query specification has:
-* Name: this tells the system where to look for the SQL file.
+* Name: this tells the system where to look for the JSON file that specifies the query logic.
 * Count cols: this is a list of the zero-indexed column numbers that we will sum over.